-The strong similarities among the dogs above are clear.
-These dogs are from several continents, and have not interbred in centuries, if not millennia.
-All show a strong phenotype similarity, and because they are genetically more similar to the ancient proto-canid ancestor of all dogs, we can assume that they do represent some sort of basic dog, not affected by domestication so much as merely the necessities of survival.
+The strong similarities among the dogs above are apparent.
+These dogs are from several continents and have not interbred in centuries, if not millennia.
+All show a substantial phenotype similarity, and because they are genetically more similar to the ancient proto-canid ancestor of all dogs, we can assume that they do represent some basic dog, not affected by domestication so much as merely the necessities of survival.

-Analyzing the effects of the domestication process, most clearly presented in the Trut fox study (see below), we can see that the natural results of domestication (selection for friendliness toward humans) are what can also be seen in nearly all species of domesticated animals.
+Analyzing the effects of the domestication process, most clearly presented in the Trut fox study (see below), we can see that the natural results of domestication (selection for friendliness toward humans) are also seen in nearly all species of domesticated animals.

 Canaan Dog puppies - white points advancing to cover base color

-Fifty years ago, Dr. Dmitry Belyaev and his team at the Institute of Cytology and Genetics in Siberia pioneered a strict study of domestication in foxes.
+Fifty years ago, Dr. Dmitry Belyaev and his team at the Institute of Cytology and Genetics in Siberia pioneered a rigorous study of domestication in foxes.
 Beginning with 130 foxes, the team permitted only specific, timed, consistent interactions with the captive foxes, and allowed only a small percentage of them to be bred.
-Selection was based only on friendliness, and disregarded any other means of distinguishing those which were allowed to reproduce.
-A remarkable progression of developmental and physiological changes were recorded by the team, even after the death of Dr. Balyeav.
+The selection was based only on friendliness and disregarded any other means of distinguishing those permitted to reproduce.
+A remarkable progression of developmental and physiological changes was recorded by the team, even after the death of Dr. Balyeav.

-Analyzing the effects of the domestication process, most clearly presented in the Trut fox study, we can see that the natural results of domestication (selection for friendliness toward humans) are what can also be seen in nearly all species of domesticated animals.
-When observing characteristics of domesticated animals, it becomes apparent that the process of domestication is linked to certain physiological traits (Trut, Lyudmila N., March-April, 1999) which progress in a surprisingly consistent manner for all species.
+Analyzing the effects of the domestication process, most clearly presented in the Trut fox study, we can see that the natural results of domestication (selection for friendliness toward humans) can also be seen in nearly all species of domesticated animals.
+When observing the characteristics of domestic animals, it becomes apparent that the process of domestication is linked to certain physiological traits (Trut, Lyudmila N., March-April, 1999), which progress in a surprisingly consistent manner for all species.

-With selection being based only on friendliness, the speed of the domestication process was dramatically increased, accomplishing inadvertently various developments in fifty years which had never been done, even with intention of doing so, in the history of the farm-fox business (Trut, 1999).
-Apparently the selection factor of friendliness is polygenic, bringing with it certain traits which can be observed in many other breeds of livestock.
+With selection being based only on friendliness, the speed of the domestication process was dramatically increased, inadvertently accomplishing various developments in fifty years that had never been done, even with the intention of doing so, in the history of the farm-fox business (Trut, 1999).
+The selection factor of friendliness is polygenic, bringing certain traits that can be observed in many other breeds of livestock.
 Three main physiological traits expressed themselves early and consistently.
-White pigmentation on first the head then the feet, flopping ears, and curling of the tail were all evident in the early stages of domestication.
+White pigmentation on first the head, then the feet, flopping ears, and tail curling were evident in the early stages of domestication.

 Dr. Lyudmila Trut with a domesticated silver fox in Siberia Photo courtesy of Dan Child/©BBC

 Developmental changes were remarkable as well.
-Dramatically, the basal levels of corticosteroids in the blood plasma of the domesticated foxes had dropped to slightly more than half the level in a control group by just 12 generations, and within another six generations had halved again (Trut, 1999) Lower corticosteroid levels indicate a lower level of fear, and also less energy usage in order to produce the fear reaction.
+Dramatically, the basal levels of corticosteroids in the blood plasma of the domesticated foxes had dropped to slightly more than half the level in a control group by just 12 generations and, within another six generations, had halved again (Trut, 1999).
+Lower corticosteroid levels indicate a lower fear level and less energy used to produce the fear reaction.
 With this comes a higher level of serotonin, which in turn affects neonatal development.
-These changes affect the timing of certain growth markers, such as “earlier eye opening and response to noises and the delayed onset of the fear response to unknown stimuli.”
+These changes affect the timing of specific growth markers, such as “earlier eye-opening and response to noises and the delayed onset of the fear response to unknown stimuli.”
 (Trut, 1999).
-These in turn affect an animal’s ability to be aware of and to accept interaction with humans.
+These affect an animal’s ability to be aware of and accept interaction with humans.
 Other significant early changes in morphology were differences in skull proportions, more variety in fur color, and changes in size.

-As domestication progresses, selection being based on a criteria arbitrarily selected by the desire of humans rather than functional need, many non-productive traits crop up.
+As domestication progresses, the selection is based on criteria arbitrarily selected by the desire of humans rather than functional needs; many non-productive traits crop up.
 The Belyaev team began to see malformations of the jaw structure, short legs, bowed legs, extreme desire for closeness with humans, and less difference in size between the males and females (Trut, 1999).
-If the foxes had been living in a situation where their survival, and therefore ability to reproduce, depended on being physically functional, it may be safe to assume that some of these less desirable characteristics would not have become prevalent.
+Suppose the foxes had been living in a situation where their survival, and therefore ability to reproduce, depended on being physically functional.
+In that case, it may be safe to assume that some of these less desirable characteristics would not have become prevalent.
 However, since the study illustrates the connection between friendliness and these morphological differences, one could also surmise that the domestication of the foxes in a more normal environment would have also been halted or dramatically slowed at the point of non-functionality.

 Until recently, the common assumption was that dogs are descended from domesticated wolves, most likely the common gray wolf.
-There are many references to show a genetic relationship, but, the leap from wolf to dog, specifically, was difficult to pinpoint.
+Many references show a genetic relationship, but the leap from wolf to dog was difficult to pinpoint.
 Until the discovery of the proto-canid, that is.

-Viewed from the perspective that all domesticated dogs are descended from the proto-canid species that may have been ubiquitous, or became so throughout the millenia, we can easily see how intermittent mixing with wolves throughout history has affected populations of dogs in various places.
+Viewed from the perspective that all domesticated dogs are descended from the proto-canid species that may have been ubiquitous or become so throughout the millennia, we can easily see how intermittent mixing with wolves throughout history has affected populations of dogs in various places.

 (Left) Steppe Wolf, (Right) Iranian wolf (canis pallipes)